-KHEOPS delegates user management to Keycloak.
+KHEOPS delegates user authentication to Keycloak.
 With the appropriate configuration, any recent version of Keycloak can be used.
 There are many different ways to configure Keycloak to work with KHEOPS.
-This document describes the required configuration, along with informational examples for how to acheive this configuration.
+This document describes the required configuration, along with informational examples for how to achieve this configuration.
 Make sure to create a realm before following these instructions.
-These instructions are not meant to be applied to the “Master” realm.
+These instructions are not meant to be applied to the

-In order for the KHEOPS UI frontend to be able to intiate a login for a user it will need to use a Keycloak Client.
-This must be a public OAuth2.0 client with Hybrid flow (Standard flow and Implicit flow enabled).
+In order for the KHEOPS UI frontend to be able to initiate a login for a user it will need to use a Keycloak Client.
+This must be a public OAuth2.0 client with Standard flow enabled.

 Set reasonable values for the Valid Redirect URIs and Web Origins.
 The wildcard * will work, but with negative security implications.